Apple unveils new iMac with M1 chip, Touch ID

-San Francisco, April 21 (IANS) Apple on Wednesday introduced an all-new iMac featuring a much more compact and remarkably thin design, enabled by the M1 chip.
+San Francisco: Apple on Wednesday introduced an all-new iMac featuring a much more compact and remarkably thin design, enabled by the M1 chip.

 The new iMac features a 24-inch 4.5K Retina display with 11.3 million pixels, 500 nits of brightness and over a billion colours, delivering a brilliant and vivid viewing experience.